digitallinguistics/nisinoon.net/README.md

-# nisinoon.net
+# Nisinoon.net

- Website for Nisinoon, the Algonquian Components project
+The website for Nisinoon, the Algonquian Components project.